• Skip to primary navigation

 • In a medium saucepan, stir together Alfredo sauce and pesto over medium/low heat, just until warmed through.

-• Place subs on baking sheet and cook in oven at 450, about 5 minutes, just until cheese is melted and roll is toasted.
+• Place subs on baking sheet and cook in preheated oven, about 5 minutes, just until cheese is melted and roll is toasted.
+Serve warm.

 Tried this recipe?Let us know how it was!